Leading the ESTABLISHMENT AND ADOPTION OF TRUSTED, FREE & OPEN DATA STANDARDS ACROSS THE EDUCATION DOMAIN SINCE 1997

 COLLABORATION FOR THE GREATER COMMON GOOD

-OF LEARNER ACHIEVEMENT
+OF LIFELONG LEARNER ACHIEVEMENT

 Created in 1998, eXtensible Markup Language or XML, a specification used in software to define the content of an electronic document, has become widely used in business-to-business transactions.
 Whether sending data over the web or between applications, XML can be used to transmit both text and the meaning of that text.